automationbroker/apb/docs/developers.md

 --extra-vars 'example_param_2=bar' \
 ```

-The next example shows a `docker run` command which will perform the `provision` action of the MediaWiki Service Bundle, with necessary values substituted in.
+The next example shows a `docker run` command which will perform the `provision` action of the MediaWiki APB, with necessary values substituted in.

 ```bash
 docker run --rm --net=host -v $HOME/.kube:/opt/apb/.kube:z -u $UID \